PipedreamHQ/pipedream/docs/docs/README.md

 The platform processes billions of events and is built and [priced](https://pipedream.com/pricing/) to use at scale.
 [Our team](https://pipedream.com/about) has built internet scale applications and managed data pipelines in excess of 10 million events per second (EPS) at startups and high-growth environments like BrightRoll, Yahoo!, Affirm and Instacart.

-Our community uses Pipedream for a wide variety of use cases including:
+Our [community](https://pipedream.com/community) uses Pipedream for a wide variety of use cases including:

+- Connecting SaaS apps
-- API orchestration and automation
+- General API orchestration and automation
 - Database automations (learn about [connecting to resources behind a firewall](/workflows/steps/code/nodejs/http-requests/#use-an-http-proxy-to-proxy-requests-through-another-host))
-- Connecting SaaS apps
 - Custom notifications and alerting
 - Mobile and JAMstack backends
 - Rate limiting, request smoothing